 In 2020, Chloe challenged two-term Republican incumbent and Senate Minority Leader Dana Dow and for the State Senate.
 She won, becoming the youngest woman to ever serve in the Maine State Senate.

 Chloe is the recipient of the Gloria Barron Prize for Young Heroes and the Brower Youth Award.
-Her work in high school was the focus feature of a Sundance Channel documentary series.
 She was also named a “Green Hero” by Rolling Stone and has been recognized by the Washington Post, MPBN, Maine Women’s Fund, New York Times, NPR, Bill Moyers, Bloomberg, Real Time with Bill Maher, CNN, and other news outlets.
 She was named the 2020 Legislator of the Year by the Maine Council on Aging.

 Follow Chloe on social media: